Early monastic life

 The latter celebrate the grand themes of Christmas, the”Theophany” (Baptism of Christ), Pentecost, Easter, St Thomas’ Sunday, and the Ascension, Nowhere are the best characteristics of the Greek Canon exhibited so splendidly as in his “Easter Canon”, known as the “King of Canons”.
 It is the grandest piece in Greek sacred poetry.

-The works of St. Cosmas are his Canons for the Festivals.
-The ancient fame of the poems of Cosmas was great, and commentaries were composed on them.
+The works of St Cosmas are his canons for the feasts.
+Cosmas’ poems were widely known and numerous commentaries were written on them.

 The imagination is stimulated when one reflects upon this little group of men who, twelve hundred years ago set in motion waves of deep Christian feeling which have widened in their sweep until now, in every continent they make music for the Christian Church.
 Surely, these recluses must have had their visions and ecstasies.